-The human brain contains over 100 billion nerves cells, known as neurons.
+The human brain contains over 100 billion nerve cells, known as neurons.
 Their job is the receiving of electro-chemical impulses, and their function would be to send responsive signals back to the various glands and muscles.
-An example of the way our brain works would be very much like a operators switchboard continuously receiving and sending.
+An example of the way our brain works would be very much like an operator’s switchboard continuously receiving and sending.

 The Peripheral Nervous System

 The peripheral nervous system has three parts.
 The first branches off of the spinal cord and this then extends to the skin and muscle.
 The next one is in the head this links the brain with our eyes, nose, and ears as well as the taste buds. the third is is the involuntary nervous system also known as the autonomic (ANS or visceral nervous system). here the likes of breathing, heart rate, digestion, and gland activities are catered for.
 However, having said involuntary nervous system, some such as breathing work in tandem with the conscious mind.

 Mental health disorders can be found in all walks of life, people of all ages, regions, and countries.
 Back in 2001, The World Health Organization estimated that approximately 450 million people worldwide have a mental health problem to some degree, and nine years later the pace of today’s living and work standards has increased so that figure of 450 million could have possibly increased by another 50 million.
 Here in the UK, it is estimated that 1 in 4 adults will experience some form of a diagnosable mental health problem in any given year.
 Our cousins across the pond reckon that depression affects at least 14 million American adults and can be severely disabling.